Edward Young

-Young also took holy orders, and wrote many fawning letters in search of preferment, attracting accusations of insincerity.
+Young took holy orders, and wrote many fawning letters in search of preferment, attracting accusations of insincerity.

 Early life

-Young was a son of Edward Young, later Dean of Salisbury, and was born at his father's rectory at Upham, near Winchester, where he was baptized on 3 July 1683.
+Young was a son of Edward Young, later Dean of Salisbury, and was born at his father's rectory at Upham, near Winchester, where he was baptised on 3 July 1683.
 He was educated at Winchester College, and matriculated at New College, Oxford, in 1702.
 He later migrated to Corpus Christi, and in 1708 was nominated by Archbishop Tenison to a law fellowship at All Souls.
 He took his degree of Doctor of Canon Law in 1719.

 Literary career

 Young's first publication was an Epistle to ...
 Lord Lansdoune (1713).
 This was followed by a Poem on the Last Day (1713), dedicated to Queen Anne; The Force of Religion: or Vanquished Love (1714), a poem on the execution of Lady Jane Grey and her husband, dedicated to the Countess of Salisbury; and an epistle to Joseph Addison, On the late Queen's Death and His Majesty's Accession to the Throne (1714), in which he rushed to praise the new king.
 The fulsome style of the dedications jars with the pious tone of the poems, and they are omitted from his own edition of his works.

 About this time he came into contact with Philip, Duke of Wharton, whom he accompanied to Dublin in 1717.
 In 1719 his play, Busiris was produced at Drury Lane, and in 1721 his The Revenge.
 The latter play was dedicated to Wharton, to whom it owed, said Young, its "most beautiful incident".
 Wharton promised him two annuities of £100 each and a sum of £600 in consideration of his expenses as a candidate for parliamentary election at Cirencester.
-In view of these promises Young refused two livings in the gift of All Souls' College, Oxford, and sacrificed a life annuity offered by the Marquess of Exeter if he would act as tutor to his son.
+In view of these promises Young refused two livings in the gift of All Souls College, Oxford, and sacrificed a life annuity offered by the Marquess of Exeter if he would act as tutor to his son.
 Wharton failed to discharge his obligations, and Young, who pleaded his case before Lord Chancellor Hardwicke in 1740, gained the annuity but not the £600.
 Between 1725 and 1728 Young published a series of seven satires on The Universal Passion.
 They were dedicated to the Duke of Dorset, George Bubb Dodington, Sir Spencer Compton, Lady Elizabeth Germain and Sir Robert Walpole, and were collected in 1728 as Love of Fame, the Universal Passion.
-This is qualified by Samuel Johnson as a "very great performance," and abounds in striking and pithy couplets.
+This is qualified by Samuel Johnson as a "very great performance", and abounds in striking and pithy couplets.
 Herbert Croft asserted that Young made £3000 by his satires, which compensated losses he had suffered in the South Sea Bubble.
 In 1726 he received, through Walpole, a pension of £200 a year.
 To the end of his life he continued to seek preferment, but the king regarded his pension as an adequate settlement.